 Multi-speed drive’ means a fan motor that can be operated at 3 or more fixed speed steps plus zero (‘off’);

 ‘Variable speed drive’ or 'VSD' means an electronic power converter integrated — or functioning as one system — with the motor and the fan, that continuously adapts the electrical power supplied to the electric motor in order to control the mechanical power output of the motor according to the torque-speed characteristic of the load being driven by the motor, excluding variable voltage controllers where only the supply voltage for the motor is varied.
+VSD can be delivered in a package with the VU or as a separate delivery.

 ‘Heat Recovery System’ or 'HRS' means the part of a Bidirectional Ventilation Unit equipped with a heat exchanger designed to transfer the heat contained in the (contaminated) exhaust air to the (fresh) supply air;